BrentGrammer/Statistics/NOTES/Statistics/Regression.md

   ]

   [
-    Beta0 # vector of beta coefficients (unknowns we want to solve for in model fitting) Beta1
+    Beta0 # vector of beta coefficients (unknowns we want to solve for in model fitting) - each of these line up with a particular IV parameter
+    Beta1
     Beta2
     Beta3